 - business simulation

-Each week you will have a variety of learning opportunities to supplement your independent study.
+Each week you will have a variety of guided structured learning opportunities.

 You'll be assessed through a combination of:

 You will receive training on personal effectiveness skills such as presentation skills, leadership skills, and ways to enhance your employability.

 In your first year, you'll study a module in Digital Business, which will equip you with the digital skills you need to succeed in the modern workplace.

 Through the variety of optional modules, there are also opportunities to design a business analytics system, or deliver a business pitch.

 Throughout the programme, you'll develop your research skills.

 In your final year, you'll complete one of four capstone research project options where you'll use your research skills to explore a business issue.

 Get career ready with a work placement and leave as a confident professional in your field.
 You can choose to spend 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
 Work placements take place between stages 2 and 3.